amccurry/rockylinux/README.md

-# Rocky Linux 8 GNOME Desktop
+# Rocky Linux 9 GNOME Desktop

-The centos 7 GNOME Desktop image contains xrdp for remote access and docker in docker.
+The image contains xrdp for remote access and docker in docker.

 ## How to build
 ```